BlizzardBlue/docker_django_helloworld/README.md

 # lightning_hackathon_150905

 **This image is for:**
-Building simple "HELLO WORLD" Django page.
+Building simple "HELLO WORLD" Django page on Docker.

 **This image install the following:**
 Python, Django, cURL